Nature Restoration Fund (NRF) - Transforming Nature - Development Phase Guidance

 Period of funding

-We would expect development phase projects to last around 6 months, however development phase funding can awarded for up to a maximum of 12 months.
-Please be aware that if you wish to subsequently apply for Transforming Nature – Delivery funding following a development project that all Nature Restoration Fund projects can only be delivered up to the end of March 2026.
+We would expect development phase projects to last around 6 months, however development phase funding can be awarded for up to a maximum of 12 months.
+All projects must be complete by 31 March 2026.

 Eligible development phase activity